simonrodrig/personal-website/src/projects/databases.md

 again with the skills I have now.
 This type of application is exactly suited to something like React or Next.js by offering a SPA experience.
 Having components would have suited this project perfectly.
-In particular, Next.js would have worked wonderfully in particularly since it also allows you to create API endpoints that can be acessed by your web application.
+In particular, Next.js would have worked wonderfully because it also allows you to create API endpoints that can be acessed by your web application.
 It would have meant we were all working with a single codebase and in a single language, meaning our productivity would have been much greater.